DaShaun Amos

-DaShaun Amos (born September 20, 1994) is an American professional football defensive back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He is a two-time CFL Divisional All-Star and a three-time Grey Cup champion, having won the championship with the Calgary Stampeders in 2018 and with the Toronto Argonauts in 2022 and 2024.
+DaShaun Amos (born September 20, 1994) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a three-time CFL Divisional All-Star and a three-time Grey Cup champion, having won the championship with the Calgary Stampeders in 2018 and with the Argonauts in 2022 and 2024.

 College career

 After using a redshirt season in 2012, Amos played college football for the East Carolina Pirates.
 He appeared in 49 games, recording 116 tackles and 11 passes defenses.